Cstannahill/schemantic/docs/FASTAPI_TUTORIAL.md

-# FastAPI + Type-Sync: Complete Tutorial
+# FastAPI + Sync-Type: Complete Tutorial

-This tutorial shows you how to build a complete, type-safe full-stack application using FastAPI, Type-Sync, and React with TypeScript.
+This tutorial shows you how to build a complete, type-safe full-stack application using FastAPI, Sync-Type, and React with TypeScript.

 ## Prerequisites